godotengine/godot-docs/classes/class_font.rst

 - :ref:`Vector2<class_Vector2>` **get_char_size** **(** :ref:`int<class_int>` char, :ref:`int<class_int>` next=0 **)** |const|

 Returns the size of a character, optionally taking kerning into account if the next character is provided.
+Note that the height returned is the font height (see :ref:`get_height<class_Font_method_get_height>`) and has no relation to the glyph height.

 ----